Ms. Deborah R. McCarthy

 English Language Arts (ELA) Syllabus

-for 9th & 10th grade
+for 10th Grade

 Class Description:

-Welcome to English/Language Arts!
 Our focus this school year will be learning and developing our skills as critical thinkers, readers, writers, speakers, and listeners.
-These skills are essential for achieving success in other school subjects as well as the further development of critical life skills.
-This course is a combination of language arts and literature.
+These skills are essential for success in other school subjects and further developing critical life skills.
+This course combines language arts and literature.

 Link to Tennessee Academic English/Language Arts Standards: